yash-analytics/yash-analytics.github.io/blog-posts/_posts/Azure/2024-01-16-azure-network-compute.md

 <p>The following image illustrates the concepts of vertical vs. horizontal scaling in the context of Azure's compute services.</p>
 <img src="/assets/img/blog/Blog 3 - Image 1.png" alt="Vertical vs Horizontal Scaling">

+<p>Vertical Scaling: Upsizing the capacity of your instance, such as adding more RAM or CPU.
+It's like moving from a smaller engine to a more powerful one in the same car - more horsepower, but still one car.</p>

+<p>Horizontal Scaling: Adding more instances, similar to increasing the number of cars to manage increased passenger demand.</p>

 <h3>Azure Container Solutions Compared:</h3>
 <table border="1">
   <tr>